Pullay/odan/2019-09-21-slim4-compiling-assets-with-webpack.md

 require('@fortawesome/fontawesome-free/css/brands.css');
 ```

-**Note:** We don't install the js dependencies here, because it would blow up your js build to >1 MB of usless javascript.
-We only need the plain css and webfont files for fontawesome.
+**Note:** We don't install the js dependencies here, because it would blow up
+your js build to >1 MB of useless javascript.
+We only need the plain
+css and webfont files for fontawesome.

-To copy the fonts into the `assets/webfonts/` directory, add this rule to your `webpack.config.js` file:
+To copy the fonts into the `assets/webfonts/` directory,
+add this rule to your `webpack.config.js` file:

 ```js
  module: {